 You must apply online at www.grad.gatech.edu/apply.
 All required materials such as transcripts and letters of recommendations should be emailed to the graduate office.

 The MS-Urban Design deadline for all applications is January 15.

-The MS-GIST deadline for merit-based departmental aid, such as fellowships and GRA applications, must be submitted in full by January 15.
+The MS-GIST deadline for merit-based departmental aid, such as fellowships and GRA applications, is January 15.
 All other applications should be submitted by May 31st.
 Please note this is an extended deadline.

 We start admitting and making financial support offers beginning in early March.